wanzysky/PSGAN/README.md

 # PSGAN

-Code for our CVPR 2020 **oral** paper "[PSGAN: Pose and Expression Robust Spatial-Aware GAN for Customizable Makeup Transfer](https://arxiv.org/abs/1909.06956)".
+This project is forked from the official implementation of PSGAN: "[PSGAN: Pose and Expression Robust Spatial-Aware GAN for Customizable Makeup Transfer](https://arxiv.org/abs/1909.06956)".

-Contributed by [Wentao Jiang](https://wtjiang98.github.io), [Si Liu](http://colalab.org/people), Chen Gao, Jie Cao, Ran He, [Jiashi Feng](https://sites.google.com/site/jshfeng/), [Shuicheng Yan](https://www.ece.nus.edu.sg/stfpage/eleyans/)
+I have added GPU inference, multiple-gpu support and optimized training and inference speed.

 ![](psgan_framework.png)